Korşirmat: Assassination of Madamin Begkh

 Kurbashi Madamin-bek, who stopped the struggle and entered into cooperation with the Soviet government, offered Shir Mohammed-bek mediation in going over to the side of the new government.
 Shir Muhammad-bey played along with Madamin-bek, saying that he was ready for negotiations, and he himself prepared a trap for him.
-Upon the arrival of Madamin-bek with a detachment in Uch-Kurgan for negotiations, Shir Muhammad-bek arrested Madamin-bek and handed him over the kurbashi of the Kyrgyz Basmachs to Hal-Khodja - with whom Madamin-bek had a personal bitter enmity.
-As a result, Hal-Khoja cut off Madamin-Bek's head.
-Most of the Basmachi formations, once subordinate to Madamin Bek, came under the control of him and Hal Khodja.
+Upon the arrival of Madamin-bek with a detachment in Uch-Kurgan for negotiations, Shir Muhammad-bek arrested Madamin-bek and handed him over to the kurbashi of the Kyrgyz Basmachs Khal Khavja - with whom Madamin-bek had a personal bitter enmity.
+As a result, Khal Khavja cut off Madamin-Bek's head.
+Most of the Basmachi formations, once subordinate to Madamin Bek, came under his control.
 At the end of March 1921 Kurshirmat agreed to negotiate peace with Soviet troops.
 And in the summer of 1921, he and his closest associate Muat'din-bek conducted these negotiations with the Soviet command.
 But Korshirmat conducted them very evasively.
 The demands put forward by him and other leaders of the Basmachi for concessions on the inviolability of Sharia, restoration of the court and justice under the Sharia, private property, inheritance rights, etc. were "satisfied" by the command of the Red Army with appropriate amendments, but the rebels did not agree to lay down their arms.
 According to Soviet sources, on September 12, he was presented with an ultimatum to surrender his weapons.
 The Korshirmat again avoided a direct answer.
 After that, the Red Army launched an offensive against its units in the Margelan area.

-In November 1921, Shir Muhammad-bey transferred control of the Fergana Basmachi formations to Kurbashi Muat'din, he himself moved to Eastern Bukhara, and from there he moved to Afghanistan.
+In November 1921, Shir Muhammad-bey transferred control of the Fergana Basmachi formations to Kurbashi Muhiuddin, he himself moved to Eastern Bukhara, and from there he moved to Afghanistan.